There are no awards given for good parenting. There really should be.

 - There’s something about being in the sky that appeals to me.
 I used to skydive.
 I have several hours logged in non-powered flight (sail planes).
 One beautiful day while in the northeast visiting my future-husband, I was able to stay aloft in one of the most beautiful areas of New Hampshire for nearly 3 hours.
 What finally grounded me was that I really, really had to pee.
 I didn’t learn about Depends until later on.

-- I was a professional singer in the early 90’s.
-My acoustic/electric trio was the house band (outside, on the deck) for the original Joe’s Crab Shack in Houston.
-I had my own “groupies.”
-I can sing just about any Aretha Franklin song; I sing best when I’m drunk (I’m told).
+2. I was a professional singer in the early 90’s.
+My acoustic/electric trio was the house band (outside, on the deck) for a popular restaurant in Houston, and I even had groupies.
+(A few of them follow this blog, but they’re the weirdo kind.)
+I can sing just about any Aretha Franklin song and prefer blues and rock; I sing best when I’m drunk (I’m told).
+I’ve never been nominated for a Grammy.

 - My best friend is a guy.
 He used to be my husband’s best friend, but I stole him away, yes I did.
 He was more suited as my best friend than my husband’s anyway.

-- Other than various volunteer awards, the only merit award I ever received was “IEEE Student of the Year” for my college’s chapter (regional for the state).
+Other than various volunteer awards, the only merit award I ever received was Student of the Year for my college’s chapter (regional for the state).
 I worked very hard for that one.
 It hangs on my wall.
-I’ve never been nominated for a Grammy.

-- Saris are my dress of choice for formal functions.
-Each time, I’m amazed I can even still wrap one (thank goodness for YouTube).
+Saris are my dress of choice for formal functions.
+Each time I’m amazed I can even still wrap one (thank goodness for YouTube).
+I own four.
 They are the most beautiful, sexy, comfortable gowns I have ever worn.

-- While relaxing on the beach in a foreign country, I witnessed (over the pages of my novel) a jet-skier wrecking on a wave and knocking himself unconscious.
-I sprinted to the water, swam out in huge waves, flipped him face-up, and carried a very heavy, apparently dead carcass to the shore.
-I barked orders at the gawking locals (in their own language) to call for help.
+While relaxing on the beach in a foreign country, I witnessed (over the pages of my novel) a jet-skier wrecking on a wave and knocking himself unconscious.
+Without thinking — reactionary only — I sprinted to the water, swam out in huge waves, flipped him face-up, and carried a very heavy, apparently dead carcass to the shore I barked orders at the gawking locals in their own language to call for help.
 My husband said later it was like watching a Baywatch episode – except in a foreign language and no big boobs.
 Turns out I saved that man’s life.
 I had absolutely no idea what I was doing.

 On My Creativity

-- Anyone who’s worked in my kitchen (it is a beautiful kitchen) knows how weird it is.
+Anyone who’s worked in my kitchen (it is a beautiful kitchen) knows how weird it is.
 I’ve discovered several creative ways to accentuate its “good points” (there aren’t many) to minimize my own stress when I am working in it.
 It’s gotten me through more than 5 years of feeding many mouths and several large family gatherings, prepping veggies on less than 3-sq-ft of counter space and a fridge door that just barely opens fully.
-I can avoid the $50,000 remodel and 6 weeks without so much as a dishwasher, but I reserve the right to bitch about it when I want.
-I’ve earned at least that.
+I can avoid the remodel and 6 weeks without so much as a dishwasher, but I reserve the right to bitch about it when I want.

-- My version of heaven is a fresh-chopped-garlic-basil-and-cold-pressed-virgin-olive-oil sauce with toast (preferably hard, stale bread).
+My version of heaven is a fresh-chopped-garlic-basil-and-cold-pressed-virgin-olive-oil sauce with toast (preferably hard, stale bread).
 You’d think I was eating expensive chocolate as I gobble up this concoction.
-It once saved my life (I’ll save that story for swing-time with girlfriends, thank you).
+This habit once saved my life.